 Two key functions of meiosis are to halve the DNA content and to reshuffle the genetic content of the organism to generate genetic diversity among the progeny.

-What are the main functions of mitosis and meiosis?
+What are the 7 stages of meiosis?

 What are the functions of mitosis and meiosis?

 The purpose of mitosis is cell regeneration, growth, and asexual reproduction,while the purpose of meiosis is the production of gametes for sexual reproduction.
 Mitosis is a single nuclear division that results in two nuclei that are usually partitioned into two new daughter cells.

 The main functions of mitosis are growth and repair.
 Some cells once fully formed do not undergo cell division, such as nerve cells and muscle cells.

 What is the process of mitosis?

 Mitosis is a process of nuclear division in eukaryotic cells that occurs when a parent cell divides to produce two identical daughter cells.
 During cell division, mitosis refers specifically to the separation of the duplicated genetic material carried in the nucleus.